uport-project/veramo-website/docs/veramo_agent/did_methods.md

 title: DID Methods
 ---

-What is a DID Methods explain...
+A definition of how a specific DID method scheme is implemented.
+A DID method is defined by a DID method specification, which specifies the precise operations by which DIDs and DID documents are created, resolved, updated, and deactivated.
+See [DID Methods W3C Spec](https://www.w3.org/TR/did-core/#methods).

 ![img](../../static/img/diagrams/did_method.svg)